17isme/V2gogoLiveTrans/README.md

 npm start
 ```

-The application will be available at `http://localhost:3000/`.
-From there you can add, edit or remove stream entries which will be stored in `streams.db`.
+The application will automatically open `http://localhost:3000/` in your browser and begin capturing streams.
+From there you can add, edit or remove stream entries which will be stored in `data/streams.db`.

+## Repository Structure

+- `src/` contains application source code and views
+- `data/` stores configuration files and the SQLite database
+- `bin/` holds the `qshell` binary used for uploads